 Supply, Equipment and Service Purchasing

-The preferred methods of purchasing are the University Credit Cards (PCard/TCard), UMarket, and Purchase Orders (PO's).
-Supply and equipment purchases should be only be paid for in rare emergencies.
+Supply and equipment purchases should be only be paid out-of-pocket and reimbursed in rare emergencies.
 Original receipts are required and the justification must include the reason for reimbursement as opposed to a preferred method.
-For more help on deciding on a purchasing method see Making the Most Common Purchases and University Purchasing Methods.
+For more information on reimbursement, see Expense Reimbursements.

 - Sales Tax on University Purchases